Spare part: Consumable

 Parts that are not repairable are considered consumable parts.
 Consumable parts are usually scrapped, or "condemned", when they are found to have failed.
 Since no attempt at repair is made, for a fixed mean time between failures (MTBF), replacement rates for consumption of consumables are higher than an equivalent item treated as a repairable part.
 Therefore, consumables tend to be lower-cost items.
+One example is in heavy machinery such as brake oils, hydraulic fluids, and belts.

 Because consumables are lower cost and higher volume, economies of scale can be found by ordering in large lot sizes, a so-called economic order quantity.

+Commercial classification

+From a commercial perspective, spare parts can be classified into three main types:

+OEM (original equipment manufacturer) parts: These parts are produced by the same manufacturer that made the original equipment.

+Aftermarket parts: These are replacement parts made by companies other than the original manufacturer.
+They can serve as cost-effective substitutes for OEM parts.

+Used or second-hand parts: These can be either OEM or aftermarket parts that have been refurbished and resold at a lower price.

 Legislation

 There is no UK or EU legislation which states that spare parts have to be available for any set period of time, but some trade associations require their members to ensure products are not rendered useless because spare parts are not available.
-The 'six year rule' in the UK Sale of Goods Act 1979 relates to the time period for enforcing claims that goods where defective when sold, not to whether spare parts are available to repair them, and section 23(3) of the Consumer Rights Act 2015 states that a consumer cannot require a trader to repair or replace goods if "the repair or replacement is impossible", implying that if spare parts are no longer available the consumer's Right to Repair (or to have a spare part supplied) would be lost.
+The 'six year rule' in the UK Sale of Goods Act 1979 relates to the time period for enforcing claims that goods were defective when sold, not to whether spare parts are available to repair them, and section 23(3) of the Consumer Rights Act 2015 states that a consumer cannot require a trader to repair or replace goods if "the repair or replacement is impossible", implying that if spare parts are no longer available the consumer's right to repair (or to have a spare part supplied) would be lost.